demesg/HPDrivers/README.md

 ## Release Notes

+v2.0
+- Added **DownloadOnly** switch: skips the install step and only prepares the driver folder (`.\HpDriver`).
+- CAB and XML files are no longer removed each time the script runs.
+The XML is now stored and named per model and OS.
+- Added **Offline** switch: skips XML download and uses the previously stored XML instead.

 v1.4.3
 - Added search for latest drivers even if available driver version on HP servers is older than current Windows version (for older computers)
 - Added HP software (e.g. dock firmware, manageability, diagnostic) to -ShowSoftware parameter